 Tier 4 and non-individual systems 3

-• Proof of the system’s generating, storage and distribution capacity should be provided.
-Including a description of the system design and certified values for the key parameters of its components (for example the peak power of photovoltaic panels, battery capacity and inverter capacity);
+- Proof of the system’s generating, storage and distribution capacity.
+Include a description of the system design and values for important parameters;

-• The service level for individual households should also be laid down in a document stating the intended number of customers in the system, the power available per household (limited by a fuse, for example) and the number of hours of operation (duration);
+- A document that shows the service level for individual households.
+State the planned number of customers using the system, the power available per household, and the number of hours of operation;